Softpanorama

 the two greatest compilers that I've ever seen

-This book is different from other, often enthusiastic, books on Perl -- I presuppose that Perl is a complex language that is difficult to master. some language features are treated with skepticism they deserve.
-We should try to write in it as simply as possible and do our best not to fall into over complexity trap that some Perl gurus advocate.
-For example OO style in Perl is more curiosity that a real tool that can get productivity gains: Perl is a little bit too high level language for OO ;-).
+We should try to write in it as simply as possible and do our best not to fall into over complexity trap that many Perl gurus practice.
+For example, in most (but definitely not all) cases OO style in Perl is more curiosity that a real tool that can get productivity gains: Perl is a little bit too high level language for OO ;-).

 I try to expose both the strong features of Perl and its weak points and inconsistencies.
 Flaws of Perl as a complex non-orthogonal language similar to PL/1 are openly discussed.
-This set of lectures is designed for one semester couse and of course cannot cover all the langage.
+This set of lectures is designed for one semester course and of course cannot cover all the language.
 But we will try to cover most interesting and important part.
 Exam is open book, lab based and with 50% of tasks devoted to debugging prewritten Perl programs.
 Komodo is used as IDE.

 Perl debugging represents another challenging problem.
 The quality of the debugger is good, but still it is a free open source implementation and as such it is limited to command line.
-The debugger's command-line history mechanism provides command-line editing like many shells but you need correct build of Perl interpreter to enjoy this (you can also execute previous lines with using exclamation point syntax).
+The debugger's command-line history mechanism provides command-line editing like many shells, but you need correct build of Perl interpreter to enjoy this (you can also execute previous lines using exclamation point syntax).

 Also Perl is very high level language and to understand to what part of the program you should attribute a particular error message is rather hard in the current Perl implementation.
 Here recommendations of the famous book How to Solve It are directly applicable and I highly recommend it for any Perl student.